LukeAlbarracin/snofin-web-cljs/README.md

 The frontend is implemented as a web application in Clojure uses Clojurescript to generate Javascript.

 ### Backend
 The backend uses Luminus framework and supports websockets with http-kit library to parse client requests.
-A request packages up a Python text expression which is interpreted Truffle on GrallVM to parse and invoke shell commands.
+A request packages up a Python text expression which is interpreted Truffle on GraalVM to parse and invoke shell commands.

 ## Related
 - [Rust macro exploration of tail-call optimization](https://github.com/LukeAlbarracin/recursion-rust)